 Directions

-1Heat the oil in a large pot like a Dutch oven over medium heat.
-Toss in the onions and carrots, and then cook, occasionally stirring them, until they begin to soften, about 5 minutes.
+1Heat the oil in a large pot, such as a Dutch oven, over medium heat.
+Toss in the onions and carrots, and then cook, occasionally stirring them, until they soften, about 5 minutes.

 2Stir in the zucchini, garlic, tomato paste, Italian seasoning, and crushed red pepper flakes, and cook for one minute.

-3Pour in the stock, bring to a boil, and then reduce to a simmer.
+3Pour in the broth, bring to a boil, and then reduce to a simmer.
 Cook the soup at a low simmer until the vegetables are tender, 10 to 15 minutes.

-4Stir in the tortellini and kale, and cook for another 5 to 10 minutes.
-Turn the heat to low and stir in the milk/cream (this makes the broth a little creamy, you can leave this out if you prefer the plain broth).
+4Stir in the tortellini and kale, and cook for 5 to 10 minutes.
+Turn the heat to low and stir in the milk/cream (this makes the broth a little creamy, but you can leave this out if you prefer plain broth).

-5Taste the soup, and then season with additional salt as needed.
-For an extra pop of flavor, add a few dashes of fish sauce (optional).
+5Taste the soup and season with additional salt as needed.
+For extra flavor, add a few dashes of fish sauce (optional).
 Serve with chopped fresh herbs and grated parmesan cheese scattered on top (optional).

 Adam and Joanne's Tips

-- To make this soup vegan, look for vegan tortellini (Kite Hill makes one) and omit the cheese and fish sauce.
+- Vegan tortellini soup: To make this soup vegan, look for a vegan tortellini (Kite Hill makes one) and omit the cheese and fish sauce.

-- Fish sauce is optional but adds a lovely flavor to sauces and soups like this tortellini soup.
+- Fish sauce: This is optional but adds a lovely flavor to sauces and soups like this tortellini soup.
 Two to three dashes season the soup nicely.
 Think of fish sauce as salt on steroids.
-It doesn’t make the soup taste fishy but does make the flavor pop.
+It doesn’t make the soup taste fishy but makes the flavor pop.

-- Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+- The nutrition facts provided below are estimates.
 We did not include optional ingredients and assumed regular (not low-sodium) vegetable broth.